-What to do on A-level results day
+What to do on A-level results day 2023

-When are A-level results out?
+When do A-level results come out?

 What time should I pick up my results?

-While you can't add a Clearing choice using Track until 5pm on A-level results day (when the official Clearing list is displayed in the UCAS search tool), you may still want to find out your offers as early as possible.
-By getting in touch with universities straight away, you can attempt to sort out invitations to add a course for when Track is updated with its Clearing option later in the day.
+By getting in touch with universities now, you can attempt to sort out invitations to add a course for when UCAS is updated with its Clearing option later in the day.
+The official Clearing list will then be displayed in the UCAS search tool.

-- notes from having researched universities and courses beforehand, with a list of questions to ask course tutors;
+- notes from having researched universities and courses beforehand, with a list of questions to ask course tutors

 - your personal statement and GCSE results.